Board of Directors

 Dominic Dottavio, Secretary-Treasurer

-Dr. Dottavio has served as the President of Tarleton State University in Texas since 2008.
+Dr. Dottavio has served as President Emeritus and Professor for Tarleton State University in Texas since 2008.
 Prior to that he was President of Heidelberg University and Dean of Ohio State University in Marion.
 Before returning to academia, he served as the Regional Chief Scientist for the National Park Service in Atlanta, Georgia.

 Bruce W. Fears